FTP - General FTP Settings

 - Within cPanel, go to the Files section and click on FTP Accounts.

-- Click Configure FTP Client for the FTP account for which you wish to download the configuration.
+- Click on the Configure FTP Client link for your preferred FTP account to download the configuration.

-- Click the FTP Configuration File button under your preferred client (CoreFTP for Windows or Cyberduck for Mac).
+- Click the FTP Configuration File button for your preferred client (CoreFTP for Windows or Cyberduck for Mac).

-Your file will be downloaded.
-This can be imported into your FTP Client to automatically set up the connection.
+- Your FTP configuration file is being downloaded.
+You can import this into your FTP client to set up the connection automatically.
+See instructions below:

-- Click Configure FTP Client for the FTP account for which you wish to download the configuration.
+- Click on the Configure FTP Client link for your preferred FTP account to download the configuration.

-Among the various free FTP programs available to download on the internet for Mac OS X, Windows, or Linux, BRAND recommends FileZilla.
+Among the various free FTP programs available to download on the internet for Mac OS X, Windows, or Linux, Bluehost recommends FileZilla.
 It can be downloaded free of charge from http://www.filezilla-project.org.

-To create a connection in FileZilla, you will need to use the Site Manager.
+To create a connection in FileZilla, follow these steps:

 - Click File and open the Site Manager.